-Parameter Symbol Test Condition Min Тур Max Unit Crystal Frequency F HFXO see note 38.0 39.0 40.0 MHz Supported crystal maximum equivalent series resistance (ESR) ESR HFXO Crystal Frequency = 39.0 MHz - - 60 Ω Supported range of crystal load capacitance C L_HFXO 39.0 MHz, ESR = 40 Ω $^4$ - 10 - pF Supply Current I HFXO 39.0 MHz 565 μA Startup Time T STARTUP 39.0 MHz, ESR = 40 Ω, C L = 10 pF - 188 μs On-chip tuning cap step size SS HFXO - 0.04 ~ pF
+Parameter Symbol Test Condition Min Тур Max Unit Crystal Frequency F HFXO see note 38.0 39.0 40.0 MHz Supported crystal maximum equivalent series resistance (ESR) ESR HFXO Crystal Frequency = 39.0 MHz 60 Ω Supported range of crystal load capacitance C L_HFXO 39.0 MHz, ESR = 40 Ω 10 - pF Supply Current I HFXO 39.0 MHz - 565 - μA Startup Time T STARTUP 39.0 MHz, ESR = 40 Ω, $C_L$ = 10 pF 188 μs On-chip tuning cap step size SS HFXO 0.04 pF

-1. The BLE radio requires a 38.4 Mhz or 39.0 MHz crystal with a tolerance of ± 50 ppm over temperature and aging.
-Please use a crystal with the recommended frequency and tolerance (refer to AN0016.2 for recommended crystals).
+1. The BLE radio requires a 39.0 MHz crystal with a tolerance of ± 50 ppm over temperature and aging.
+Please use a crystal with the recommended frequency and tolerance.

-- 2. The radio requires additional software configuration based on crystal frequency.
-Refer to the Simplicity Studio component "RAIL Utility, Built-in PHYs Across HFXO Frequencies". - 3.
-Total load capacitance as seen by the crystal. - 4.
-RF performance characteristics have been determined using crystals with an ESR of 40 $\Omega$ and CL of 10 pF. - 5.
-Startup time does not include time implemented by programmable TIMEOUTSTEADY delay. - 6.
-The tuning step size is the effective step size when incrementing both of the tuning capacitors by one count.
+2. Total load capacitance as seen by the crystal.

+3. RF performance characteristics have been determined using crystals with an ESR of 40 $\Omega$ and CL of 10 pF.

+4. Startup time does not include time implemented by programmable TIMEOUTSTEADY delay.

+5. The tuning step size is the effective step size when incrementing both of the tuning capacitors by one count.
 The step size for the each of the individual tuning capacitors is twice this value.